FAQs: Parallel Parenting and Co-Parenting

 Of course.
 As time goes on and the children grow over, many parents are gratified to find that co-parenting becomes easier and more natural.
 But it is a slow process, so parents should not put undue pressure on themselves and force a parenting style too early.
 Parallel parenting can be a relief for parents who truly want the best for the children but can’t seem to move past old wounds just yet.
 Yet in time, by insisting on basic ground rules and clear communication, children will reap the benefits of any parenting style that avoids conflict.

-If you have questions about what to expect after a divorce or family law dispute, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If you have questions about what to expect after a divorce or family law dispute, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.